 You will be staying in a middle-class home setting.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
 You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.

 Your host families may speak a little English, particularly if they have school aged children.
 However, we encourage them to not let you know.
 The best way for you to continue learning Spanish is to have to use it!

-No. We specifically limit the number of students to one per family.
+This depends.
+In Ecuador you may have another participant from our program staying with you in your host family.
+Usually in Costa Rica you are paired 1:1 with a host family.
+When possible we like to limit the number of students to one per family.
 This increases your opportunities to speak Spanish.
 If you’re traveling with a sibling we’ll make an effort to place you in neighboring host families so that you’re at least close to each other.
 If you’re traveling with your spouse for some or all of the time, then yes we can place you in the same family.

 Having a student is a significant boost to our host families’ income.
 Because there are more families requesting students in the town than we have need for, we are selective in who we employ to host you.
 The host families that our students stay with are screened for various things:

 – Criminal and/or questionable social activity

 – Suitability of the living quarters that you will occupy

 – General “likeability” and friendliness

 – Availability of a family member at the home during the hours you are scheduled to be there